Sigrid Ekendahl

 Sigrid Ekendahl (1904-1996) was a Swedish politician of the Social Democratic Party.
-She was a trade union official and only female board member of the Swedish Trade Union Confederation.
-She was MP of the Second Chamber of the Parliament of Sweden from 1940 to 1948 and 1956 to 1968.
+Born in Eskilstuna, she worked as a nursing home assistant and then a waitress at the local hotel.
+She moved to Stockholm in 1927, and while working in the restaurant industry became involved with the labor movement.
+She was a trade union official and the only female board member of the Swedish Trade Union Confederation.
+She successfully fought for the elimination of a separate pay schedule for women.She was MP of the Second Chamber of the Parliament of Sweden from 1940 to 1948 and 1956 to 1968.